Is a Leaking Roof Covered by Insurance in the UK?

 Why Does My Roof Leak During Heavy Rain?

-What To Do If Your House Roof Leaks?
+What To Do If Your House Roof Leaks

-Is it Worth Claiming On Home Insurance?
+Is It Worth Claiming on Home Insurance?

 We Can Help

 Oakleafe Claims have represented policyholders and managed their insurance claims since before the First World War.
 We have vast expertise and experience in both domestic and commercial flood insurance claims with thousands of satisfied policyholders who have received their deserved insurance settlement.
-With no upfront fees required, our internal data shows that insurance claims managed by professional loss assessors like Oakleafe can expect a settlement up to 40% higher than claims managed by the policyholder.

 What Oakleafe Clients Say: